 A PEAP candidate may choose to withdraw from the PEAP at any time.
+Withdrawal from the PEAP program after an unsatisfactory PEAP assessment will result in notification to the CPSO of an unsuccessful PEAP.

 Reapplication of Unsatisfactory/Withdrawn Candidates

 If the PEAP is not completed successfully CPSO regulations prevent enrolment in a subsequent PEAP in Ontario in the same discipline.